delfick/credo/README.rst

 credo show
     Show what credentials credo is currently aware of

+credo current
+    Display the username, account alias and account id of the amazon credentials you currently have in your environment.

 It also does:

 * Stores your credentials so that you have repositories of users in particular